-As explained in the CIPAC Charter, the Secretary of Homeland Security established the Critical Infrastructure Partnership Advisory Council (CIPAC) in March 2006, and exempted the CIPAC from the Federal Advisory Committee Act (FACA).
+As explained in the CIPAC Charter, the Secretary of Homeland Security established the Critical Infrastructure Partnership Advisory Council (CIPAC) in March 2006 and exempted the CIPAC from the Federal Advisory Committee Act (FACA).

-CIPAC facilitates interaction between government officials and representatives of the community of owners and/or operators for each of the 16 critical infrastructure sectors defined by PPD-21 and identified in NIPP 2013.
+CIPAC facilitates interaction between government officials and representatives of the community of owners and/or operators for each of the 16 critical infrastructure sectors defined by PPD-21 and identified in current version of the National Infrastructure Protection Plan (NIPP).
 When participating in CIPAC activities, the Council will comply with all requirements defined in the CIPAC Charter and guidance issued by the CIPAC Designated Federal Officer (DFO) within the CIPAC Executive Secretariat.